yuhanying/AVE/README.md

 - The validation split ground truth
 - The video metadata of the dataset
 The feature time intervals for training and valdiation splits

+## features
+The features used for this project can be extracted by following the instructions in the feature_extractors folder. the feature extracted from omnivore (visual) and slowfast (audio) can be download here